 Did you think you benefited from that?

 Yes.
 It was exciting.
 So, back in 2019, our marketing spiel was all about how do you digitize in-person training?
 Or why are you spending so much time and money on doing in-person training when you can reduce the time, reduce the cost, improve the data by digitizing a lot of that?
 I was out at Cedar Sinai in Los Angeles in February, March of 2020, when California went into a stay-at-home order and lockdown, and it was very interesting.
 We were initially doing a lot of generic healthcare training.
 So, things like line insertion for nursing staff, things like communication skills for doctors and nurses, and then suddenly we had to align to the hospital’s pivot and how do we update their team around how to put on protective equipment; how to communicate and deal with patients with the covert so protection requirements that were going on, and giving everyone listening to an idea of what that looks like in everyday practice, all the doctors and nurses, which is ten to twenty thousand staff, had to come down to a physical environment and be physically shown how to don and off protective equipment; how to enter and exit a room when you go in and see a patient, and that’s incredibly inefficient, and it’s just a one-off episodic piece of training where people come down.
 They quickly put it on.
 They get signed off, and then they leave, and then they’re expected to do it properly when it matters.
 So, we were very humbled to s be able to help seeders.
-Many other organizations digitize a lot of that to improve the efficiency of that flow through training, but all of the healthcare staff had the training on-demand on their mobile phones for just-in-time training to ensure that they were safe.
+Many other organizations digitize a lot of that to improve the efficiency of that flow through training, but all healthcare staff had the training on-demand on their mobile phones for just-in-time training to ensure that they were safe.
 They could do it properly and reduce anxiety levels because they think back to when things kicked off and got serious with the pandemic.
 There was a lot of anxiety in the healthcare workforce around what happens if I get infected if I don’t don and off my protective equipment properly.
 Am I infecting other patients?
 Am I going to get infected?
 Am I going to go home and infect my friends and family?
 So, that gives you an idea about what we were doing and then absolutely with the broader training push through 2020.
 We were able to help multiple organizations and hospital systems scale up things like their soft skills training when you couldn’t do in-person role play and stuff like that.
 And then ended up being featured on the NASDAQ tower in Times Square back in May of last year, which was fantastic for some of the work we did with the frontline healthcare workforce, which was brilliant.

-Talk a bit about the metrics you’re capturing and the feedback that you’re offering, and why is that so important?
+Talk a bit about the metrics you’re capturing and the feedback you’re offering, and why is that so important?

 And are these platforms, or are these services?
 Are they reimbursable?

 Yes.
 It is an essential part of the ROI for these organizations.
-Firstly, we try and get to payback in under 12 months or as early as six months as we possibly can do for organizations.
+Firstly, we try and get to pay back in under 12 months or as early as six months as we possibly can do for organizations.
 And a couple of the ways that we do that is that by digitizing your training, you can significantly reduce the length of, say, an in-person course that you might do to reduce faculty time.
 It will reduce the spending on the venue.
 Still, more importantly, a lot of the data we track when we launch with new customers is about employee engagement and reduced things like anxiety and people feeling bad or unprepared to enter a hazardous environment.
 And there are lots and lots of data that we’ve got from our independent research.
-So, we’ve done a couple of randomized control trials with the NHS back in the U.K. We’ve shown that the retention of information after a learning session, using our system, is significantly better than either in-person training or certainly just watching a video or reading a textbook.
-And what that then means is for an L&D professional in a hospital or a simulation center lead, if you are allocating a budget to each of your staff or employees for the year, and they forget stuff, you’re already losing quite a lot of that money.
+So, we’ve done a couple of randomized control trials with the NHS back in the UK.
+We’ve shown that the retention of information after a learning session, using our system, is significantly better than either in-person training or certainly just watching a video or reading a textbook.
+And what that then means is for an L&D professional in a hospital or a simulation center lead, if you are allocating a budget to each of your staff or employees for the year, and they forget stuff, you’re already losing quite a lot that money.
 So, with Virti, what we do is we’re able to help people maximize any return on training investment and make their workforce better prepared for when it matters.

 And when they’re better prepared, I’m assuming this will reduce the anxiety impact, the burnout that they’re experiencing, and then aid towards retention.
 Would that be correct?

 Right.
-We plug into H.R. departments, and I think one thing that’s often forgotten is for real kind of high-performing individuals.
+We plug in HR departments, and I think one thing that’s often forgotten is for real kind of high-performing individuals.
 Like anyone in the healthcare workforce, they don’t necessarily want to be showing their worth through big pay packets or remuneration, although that’s very nice.
 Often the best way to incentivize high performers is through education and giving them the best training possible.
 And a lot of healthcare professionals and residents will go to the hospitals with the best training or the highest exposure to unique cases and things like that when choosing their residency programs.
 So, you’re right.
 It forms part of that hiring and retention process, as well as that employee’s well-being element.

 And so you were able to demonstrate the dogs were eating the dog.
 Period.
 You had this great success with early adopters, and then you sought your Series A. What are your plans with your funds?
 What do you hope to accomplish with the new money?